metabase/metabase/docs/users-guide/sql-snippets.md

 ON o.product_id = p.id
 ```

-Let's save the join statement as a snippet to reuse in other queries.
+Let's save everything after FROM as a snippet to reuse in other queries.

 In the **SQL editor**: